pushpendrahpx/Backend-Developers-Assignment2020/Readme.md

 # Backend APIs Assignment Implementation !
+  - This Backend APIs use Caching Server which Makes all of the requests Fast, as if some of the Misses, it queries into Database and Caches it.
   - Uses Sync APIs and Async APIs Implemenation
   - We uses Swagger as for API Documentation, you can use it by Running our Package, and going to path ``` /api-docs```